-Birth Registration: In general citizenship is derived from one's parents, although there are limited circumstances in which citizenship may be derived from birth within the country's territory.
-The government generally registered births promptly; however, unregistered children may be denied some government services.
-For additional information, see Appendix C.
+Birth Registration: In general, citizenship is derived from one's parents, although there are limited circumstances in which citizenship may be derived from birth within the country's territory.
+The government generally registered births promptly.
+Unregistered children may be denied some government services.

-Education: Primary education was tuition free for the first 10 years of school but not compulsory.
+Education: Primary education was tuition free for the first 10 years of school but is not compulsory.
 Parents must cover school fees as well as the cost of uniforms and books.
 These costs could be waived for children whose family income fell below a certain level.

 Child Abuse: The law penalizes neglect and mistreatment of children.
 There was reported widespread abuse of children.
 For example, according to staff at Tsabong hospital, sexually abused children represented the third highest reason for patient intake, although only a fraction of victims sought treatment.
-Staff said in many cases, sexual predators, rather than family members, assault children left unaccompanied during the day.
+Staff stated that in many cases, sexual predators, rather than family members, assault children left unaccompanied during the day.
 Child abuse was reported to police in cases of physical harm to a child.
-Police referred the children and, depending on the level of abuse, their alleged abuser(s) to counseling in the Department of Social Services within the Ministry of Local Government and Rural Development, as well as to local NGOs.
+Police referred the children and, depending on the level of abuse, their alleged abuser(s) to counseling in the Department of Social Services within the Ministry of Local Government and Rural Development as well as to local NGOs.
 Police referred some cases to the Attorney General's Office for prosecution.

 Early and Forced Marriage: Child marriage occurred infrequently and was largely limited to certain tribes.
 The government does not recognize marriages that occur when either party is under the minimum legal age of 18.
-For additional information, see Appendix C.

 Sexual Exploitation of Children: The law prohibits the prostitution and sexual abuse of children.
-Sex with a child younger than 16, including a prostituted child, constitutes defilement and is punishable by a minimum of 10 years' incarceration.
-In April parliament amended the penal code raising the age of consent from 16 to 18 years of age.
+Conviction of sex with a child younger than 16, including a prostituted child, constitutes defilement and is punishable by a minimum of 10 years' incarceration.
+In April parliament amended the penal code, raising the age of consent from 16 to 18.
+The penalty for conviction of not reporting incidents of child sexual exploitation ranges from 10,000 to 30,000 pula (\$940 to \$2,810), imprisonment for no less than two years but no greater than three years, or both.
+Perpetrators who engage in sexual exploitation of children are punished, if convicted, with a fine of no less than 30,000 pula (\$2,810) but no greater than 15 years, or both.
+The law further requires the government to develop programs to prevent the sexual exploitation of children.

-Child pornography is a criminal offense punishable by five to 15 years in prison.
+Child pornography is a criminal offense punishable, if convicted, by five to 15 years' imprisonment.

 Displaced Children: There were small communities of "squatters' camps" where homeless families lived in makeshift shelters without regular access to water or sanitation.
-One such community outside the mining town of Jwaneng had an estimated 200 residents, although numbers fluctuated.
 In some cases children were unregistered and did not attend school.
 According to an international organization, 61,649 orphans and vulnerable children received government support between April and September 2018.
 Once registered as an orphan, a child receives school uniforms, shelter, a monthly food basket, and counseling as needed.

 International Child Abductions: The country is not a party to the 1980 Hague Convention on the Civil Aspects of International Child Abduction.
-See the Department of State's Annual Report on International Parental Child Abduction at https://travel.state.gov/content/travel/en/International-Parental-Child-Abduction/for-providers/legal-reports-and-data.html.
+See the Department of State's Annual Report on International Parental Child Abduction at https://travel.state.gov/content/travel/en/International-Parental-Child-Abduction/for-providers/legal-reports-and-data/reported-cases.html.